Interview (research): Types

 In an informal, conversational interview, no predetermined questions are asked in order to remain as open and adaptable as possible to the interviewee's nature and priorities.
 During the interview the interviewer "goes with the flow".

 A general interview guide approach is intended to ensure that the same general areas of information are collected from each interviewee.
 This provides more focus than the conversational approach, but still allows a degree of freedom and adaptability in getting the information from the interviewee.

 In a standardized open-ended interview, the same open-ended questions are asked to all interviewees.
 This approach facilitates faster interviews that can be more easily analyzed and compared.

 In a closed fixed-response interview, all interviewees are asked the same questions and asked to choose answers from among the same set of alternatives.
 This format is useful for those not practiced in interviewing.
 This type of interview is also referred to as structured.

 Household research

 Research on households pose specific ethical problems of anonymity and consent among interviewees, and there is an ongoing controversy over whether spouses should be interviewed in personal, individual interviews or in couple interviews.

 Interviewer's judgments

 According to Hackman and Oldman, several factors can bias an interviewer's judgment about a job applicant.
-However these factors can be reduced or minimized by training interviews to recognized them.
+However these factors can be reduced or minimized by training interviewers to recognized them.